 I’m sure he doesn’t use tape on special delivery shipments.

 Once the gift was wrapped, it needed a “Special Delivery from Santa” label.
 I printed and cut out the label then used a glue stick to attach it to the center of the box.
-You’ll find a freebie for downloading a printable version in my FREE Classroom Elf Special Delivery from Santa Printable Set.
+You’ll find a freebie for downloading a printable version in my FREE Classroom Elf Special Delivery from Santa Printable Set (available at the bottom of this post).

 I gave the box a light spritz of Easy-Tack along the edges of the box and sprinkled a bit of white and gold glitter onto the adhesive.
 I didn’t want to coat it in glitter, just create the appearance of a little North Pole magic clinging to the box.